Technical mechanics

-A point in space has three degrees of freedom, so its position can be determined by providing three equations of motion.
-In rectangular coordinates, these equations will be:
+A point in space has three degrees of freedom, therefore its position can be determined by providing three equations of motion.
+In rectangular coordinates, these will be the equations:

 \(x=f(t), y=f(t), z=f(t)\)